promisegrid/grid-poc/x/rfc/draft-promisegrid.md

    decentralized consensus-based computing, communications, and governance system.
 The protocol defines the format and semantics of messages exchanged between PromiseGrid agents.
-Messages are expressed as structured claims based on CBOR Web Tokens (CWTs) and secured using COSE, ensuring integrity, authenticity, and non-repudiation of promises.
+Messages are expressed as structured claims based on CBOR Web Tokens (CWTs), digitally signed using COSE, and transmitted via a libp2p overlay network.
+In addition, messages are interlinked using IPLD with DAG-CBOR encoding, ensuring verifiable relationships and replayability of event sequences.
    This document is intended to be consistent with IETF RFC style and practices.